JetBrains/intellij-sdk-docs/topics/tutorials/writing_tests_for_plugins/completion_test.md

 {src="simple_language_plugin/src/test/testData/DefaultTestData.simple"}

 Create a test input Java file `CompleteTestData.java` in the `testData` directory.
-This file contains a Simple Language snippet within the Java.
+This file contains a Simple Language reference within the Java code at `<caret>`.

 ```java
 ```